pritishkaranjkar/Android-TweetsFragment/README.md

 * [X] User can click on a tweet to be taken to a "detail view" of that tweet (1 point)
 * [X] Improve the user interface and theme the app to feel "twitter branded" (1 to 5 points)
 * [X] Robust error handling, check if internet is available, handle error cases, network failures (1 point)
+* [X] When a network request is sent, user sees an indeterminate progress indicator (1 point)

 ## Video Walkthrough